Latest Country Reports

 Refoulement: The government asserted that no UNHCR-mandate refugees were expelled or forced to return to countries where their lives or freedom would be threatened on account of their race, religion, nationality, membership in a particular social group, or political opinion.

-Citizenship is derived from one’s parents.
-In January the UNHCR estimated there were 8,947 stateless individuals and persons with indeterminate nationality, although this number was not confirmed by the government.
+Citizenship is derived primarily from one’s parents.
+In March the UNHCR estimated there were 8,320 stateless individuals and persons with indeterminate nationality, although the government did not confirm this number.
 The number of stateless persons who were also refugees was not available.
-The government’s requirement that applicants for citizenship prove they are not citizens of another country impeded efforts to establish the nationality of undocumented persons.
-The government, however, did cooperate with the UNHCR and granted citizenship to 609 stateless persons in October.
+The requirement that applicants for citizenship prove they are not citizens of another country impeded efforts to establish the nationality of undocumented persons.
+The government, however, cooperated with the UNHCR and the International Organization for Migration to cohost an international conference on statelessness and migration issues and granted citizenship to 786 stateless persons in June.
+Also in June the government amended its law on migration to allow stateless persons to legally reside in the country and travel internationally with government-issued identification and travel documents.

 Undocumented stateless individuals did not have access to public benefits, education, or employment opportunities.